-Medium to large conference rooms work best with a CAM520 PRO, CAM540 or Logitech Rally for optimum viewing.
+Meanwhile, medium to large conference rooms work best with a CAM520 PRO, CAM540 or Logitech Rally for optimal viewing.

-Neat is another great device option because it enables annotations and whiteboard features alongside an immersive audio and visual setup.
-This video collaboration device includes a large touchscreen TV, wide-angle camera and impressive audio system.
+Another great device option is Neat.
+That’s because it allows for annotations and whiteboard features alongside an immersive audiovisual (AV) setup.
+This video collaboration device includes a large touchscreen TV, wide-angle camera and outstanding audio system.

-Room schedulers are software that help manage meetings.
-You can integrate room scheduling software into your Google Calendar, Outlook account and more to ensure none of your meetings are double-booked or conflict with attendees’ schedules.
+Room schedulers are software programs that help you easily manage meetings.
+You can integrate room scheduling software into your Google Calendar, Outlook account and more to make sure meetings never go double-booked or conflict with attendees’ schedules.

-Room schedulers help your meetings stay organized by starting and ending on time, as well as moving into huddle rooms easily.
+Additionally, room schedulers help your meetings stay organized by starting and ending on time.
+With most room scheduling programs, you can move into huddle rooms easily.

-You’ll of course need tables and chairs, but the number and placement depend on your conference room style.
-You can coordinate furniture, screens/displays and plug-in features once you’ve chosen your ideal setup.
+You’ll of course need tables and chairs, but the number and placement depend on your Zoom conference room setup style.
+First, select your ideal setup.
+Then, coordinate furniture, screens, displays and plug-in features accordingly.

 Ample power supply is essential — whether you have a video wall, a single large display screen or multiple smaller screens.
-Ensuring your AV setup is outletted correctly avoids complications (as well as hassles) down the road.
+Ensuring your AV setup has the appropriate outletting avoids future complications (and hassle).

 Zoom Conference Room Solutions From AV Smart Solutions

-Contact us to learn more about our offerings or to begin planning your conference room setup.
-Call us at (425) 655-5052 or fill out our online inquiry form for a complimentary consultation with an AVSS expert.
+Contact us to learn more about our offerings or to begin planning your Zoom conference room!
+Call (425) 655-5052 or fill out our online inquiry form for a free consultation with an AV expert.